 "No, maybe not the best way to break it to him."
 He kisses Harry on the cheek and sighs a bit.
 "Get dressed and make your bed look slept in, and then we can continue this discussion in a more proper way until Weasley comes back.
 Does that sound good to you?"

 "Yes, it does.
 Soon."
 He leans in and kisses Draco thoroughly.
 "Sorry.
 Sometimes you just have to."
-He nods knowingly and starts to look for his clothes.
-When he has found them all he walks over to his own bed, messes it up and gets dressed.
+He nods knowingly and walks over to his own bed, messes it up and gets dressed.
 Looking as if he just woke up he walks over to Draco and watches him arrange his hair to perfection.